akhepcat/SimSat/README.md

 "SimSat stop" will stop the simulator and restore full-speed across the bridge.

+"SimSat modules"  will check to make sure you've got all the appropriate modules available and warn otherwise.

 If it breaks your system, delivers penguin babies to your mother-in-law, or disassembles your dog, I'm very sorry.
 Just put the peices into a box and bury it, then stop using the software.